Skip to main content

 Current posture

-Control status, customer meaning, and remaining evidence.
+Control status, buyer meaning, and remaining evidence.

-Tenant isolation and least privilege
+Tenant isolation and role capabilities

-Implemented / operations pending
+Implemented locally / wider proof pending

-Secure development and release checks
+Secure development and release gates

-Implemented locally
+Implemented locally / hosted enforcement pending

 AI minimization and human review

-Encrypted backups and restore tests
+Independent backups and restore evidence

 Planned / evidence required

-Privacy, retention, and deletion
+Privacy, retention, export, and offboarding

 Communication and AI boundary